The upper deck of the

 beginning of 2005 we learned he was being transferred out to Tokyo, so obviously I would have to stop in.
 Right before I actually

 went out there we learned that he would be transferring back to the States, and I would actually barely make it out there before he came back!
+Chris and I synch up at the airport and wait for the Friendly Airport Limousine Bus, since Narita is NO WHERE near Tokyo

 He ended up being in Austin and we flew out and landed at almost the same times, but on seperate flights.
 Small world.